-In several public school projects in Latin America, the policy design approach has been top-down, reaching teachers with decisions made without their involvement, while the projects enforce in them an inception of a new culture, leading them to question their lifelong experiences, and confront unfamiliar technologies.
-Acceptance of this approach has been tolerated, but a clear sense of ownership is not developed.
-This lack of consultation with end-users is an obstacle for teachers from getting engaged in the development of their own digital skills and transferring them confidently.
-Consequently, the online learning project design should intentionally promote adequate involvement of teachers and instill a keen sense of ownership and belongingness in them.
+In several public school projects in Latin America, the policy design approach has been top-down, reaching teachers with decisions made without their involvement, while the projects force on them an inception of a new culture, leading them to question their lifelong experiences as they confront unfamiliar technologies.
+This approach is tolerated but a clear sense of ownership is not developed.
+This lack of consultation with end users is an obstacle for teachers to getting engaged in the development of their own digital skills and transferring them confidently.
+Thus, the online learning project design should intentionally promote adequate involvement of teachers and instill a keen sense of ownership and belonging in them.